atomashevic/transforEmotion/README.md

 The `image_scores` and `video_scores` functions support different models.
 The available models are:

 - `oai-base`: "openai/clip-vit-base-patch32" - A base model that is faster but less accurate.
+Requires ~2GB of RAM.
 - `oai-large`: "openai/clip-vit-large-patch14" - A larger model that is more accurate but slower.
+Requires ~4GB of RAM.
-- `eva-8B`: "BAAI/EVA-CLIP-8B-448" - A very large model that requires significant HDD space and RAM.
+- `eva-8B`: "BAAI/EVA-CLIP-8B-448" - A very large model that has been quantized to 4-bit precision for reduced memory usage (requires ~8GB of RAM instead of the original ~32GB).
-- `jina-v2`: "jinaai/jina-clip-v2" - Another large model with high accuracy but requires more resources.
+- `jina-v2`: "jinaai/jina-clip-v2" - Another large model with high accuracy but requires more resources (~6GB of RAM).

-> **Note:** The larger models like `eva-8B` and `jina-v2` may take a lot of HDD space and need a lot of RAM to run efficiently.
-Choose the model based on your requirements for speed, accuracy, and available system resources.
-We recommend using 'oai-base' or 'oai-large' for most applications.
+> **Note:** The memory requirements listed above are approximate and represent the minimum RAM needed.
+For optimal performance, we recommend having at least 16GB of system RAM when using any of these models.
+If you're processing videos or multiple images in batch, more RAM might be needed.
+When using GPU acceleration, similar VRAM requirements apply.
+We recommend using 'oai-base' or 'oai-large' for most applications as they provide a good balance between accuracy and resource usage.

 ## GPU Support